c0nrad/mulbrute/README.md

 # Method

 Brute force.
-Basically the algorithm tries every possible combination of CNOT gates and checks to see if the results are correct.
+Basically the algorithm tries every possible combination of PauliX/CNOT/Toffoli gates and checks to see if the results are correct.

 For example this gate was randomly created.
 A = [0,1], B=[2,3,4,5]